-- 5. The LCD window will toggle from the running screen to the generator display screen and then back to the engine display screen. - If the engine does not start after the first attempt, the engine will pause for 15 seconds to allow the starter to cool.
+- If the engine does not start after the first attempt, the engine will pause for 15 seconds to allow the starter to cool.
 The LCD window will show PAUSE.
-The engine will make two more attempts to start for a total of three crank cycles. - 7.
+The engine will make two more attempts to start for a total of three crank cycles. - 9.
 Should the engine not start and run within three starting cycles, the display will show SD Start fail.
 The starting sequence may be repeated after the starter has had a minimum of two minutes to cool.
-Press FAULT RESET to clear the controller.
-To start the unit, press ENGINE START.

-NOTE: The engine controller may skip the preheat engine steps on some of the larger models.

-8. Once the engine starts it will immediately begin speeding up to a constant 1800 rpm.
-After a few

-- minutes of operation, the engine will be warmed up and the LCD window will show engine and generator operating parameters.
-Temperature will be shown as 0 until the engine temperature is approximately 100° F (38° C). - Check the generator for excessive noise or vibration and any coolant, oil or fuel leaks before applying any loads. - Verify AC output voltage is correct.
-Output voltage can be adjusted with the fine voltage adjustment screw.
-See Generator and Engine Monitoring. - Verify frequency (Hz) is correct.
-With no loads connected to the generator, frequency should read approximately 60 Hz, depending on the type of engine governing used. - 12.
-If all wiring connections have been made correctly, switch main circuit breaker to ON (I) and then add any loads attached to the convenience outlets by switching respective circuit breaker to ON (I).
-Expect a slight change in engine sound when a load is applied.
+Press the FAULT RESET button to clear the controller.
+To start the unit, press the ENGINE START button. - 10.
+Once the engine starts it will immediately begin speeding up to a constant 1800 rpm.
+The engine may hunt or change speeds until operating speed is reached.
+After a few minutes of operation, the engine will be warmed up and the LCD window will show engine and generator operating parameters.
+Temperature will be shown as 0 until the engine temperature is approximately 100° F. - 11.
+Check the generator for excessive noise or vibration and any coolant, oil or fuel leaks before applying any loads.

+- 12. Verify the AC output voltage is correct.
+The output voltage can be fine adjusted by using the fine voltage adjustment screw (rheostat).
+See Generator and Engine Monitoring for more information. - 13.
+Verify the frequency (Hz) is correct.
+With no loads connected to the generator, the frequency should read approximately 60 Hz, depending on the type of engine governing used. - 14.
+If all wiring connections have been made correctly, switch the main circuit breaker to the ON (I) and then add any loads attached to the convenience outlets by switching the respective circuit breaker to ON (I).
+Expect a slight change in engine sound when a load is applied to the unit.